 Google Chrome is a powerful browser used as a marketing tool by Google.
-When you open the browser or open a new tab, by default it will show a page with the title as "New Tab".
-This new tab page shows Google search box, links for many Google products like Gmail and list of thumbnails or favicons of the websites you have recently viewed.
-This thumbnail history may look good option so that you can easily access the pages.
+When you open the browser or open a new tab, by default it will show a page with the title as “New Tab”.
+This new tab page shows Google search box, links for many Google products like Gmail.
+It will also show a list of thumbnails or favicons of the websites you have recently viewed as shortcuts.
+These shortcuts or thumbnails history may look good option so that you can easily access the pages.
 But it will be annoying in many situations like screen sharing or showing your desktop to others.
 Anyone can clearly see those thumbnails which is a direct intrusion in your privacy.

-Can I Remove Those Annoying Thumbnails / Favicons?
+Can I Remove Those Annoying Shortcuts or Thumbnails?

 The answer depends on the Chrome version you use.